 A cohesive society is one which "works toward the well-being of all, creates a sense of belonging, promotes trust, and offers everyone the opportunity

-The PSF will fund activities and projects with different methodologies, but focused primarily on seeking to directly contribute to the enhancement of social cohesion or inter-communal harmony in Myanmar communities.
-Projects could, for instance, be focused on strengthening trust, confidence and communications among and between different communities and groups or sectors within communities, or identifying and responding to emerging areas of need or building capacity of communities to improve and transform relationships to enhance social cohesion.
+The PSF will fund activities and projects with different methodologies, but they all must contribute to enhancing social cohesion or intercommunal harmony in Myanmar.
+These projects may focus on strengthening trust, confidence and communications between communities, or different groups within communities.
+They may identify and respond to emerging areas of need.
+Or, they may build capacity to improve and transform relationships to enhance social cohesion.

-The PSF provides funding to demand-driven, small-scale and tailored initiatives which contribute to social cohesion in Myanmar and have a need for financial and technical support.
+The PSF provides funding to small-scale, tailored initiatives that contribute to social cohesion in Myanmar and have a need for financial and technical support.

-Funded projects range in size, duration, modality and focus, but a preference is given to small-scale, grassroots initiatives with a strong theory of change, or a strategic, data-driven plan that is based on feasible outcomes.
-We invite proposals from a range of organisations, local, national and international, but especially encourage national initiatives and organisations.
+Funded projects range in size, duration, modality and focus.
+Preference is given to small-scale, grassroots initiatives with a strong theory of change, or a strategic, data-driven plan that is based on feasible outcomes.
+We invite proposals from local, national and international organisations, but especially encourage local initiatives and organisations.

-The PSF can fund projects, events, activities, training, and analysis which fall within the Criteria.
+The PSF can fund projects, events, activities, training, and analysis that fall under our Criteria.